tobi411/ng-todo/README.md

-# ng-todolist
+# ng-todo
-Simple To-Do list:

-This is my take on a simple to do list built using HTML, CSS3 and Angular.js.
+This is a to-do list app developed using Angular.js.
+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

-Technologies used include:
-Yo
-Bower
-Grunt
+## Build & development

+Run `grunt` for building and `grunt serve` for preview.

+## Testing

+Running `grunt test` will run the unit tests with karma.